Wigan Corporation Tramways

 Wigan Corporation Tramways operated a tramway service in Wigan, England, between 1901 and 1931.
 The first tramway service in the town was run by the Wigan Tramways Company, whose horse trams began carrying passengers in 1880.
-They began replacing horses with steam tram locomotives from 1882, but the company failed in 1890 when a Receiver was appointed to manage it.
-The Wigan & District Tramways Company took over the system in 1893 and ran it until 1902.
-Meanwhile, Wigan Corporation were planning their own tramway system, obtaining an authorising Act of Parliament in 1893, and a second one in 1898.
-This enabled them to build electric tramways, and in 1902, they took over the lines of the Wigan & District Tramways Company.
+They began replacing horses with steam tram locomotives from 1882, but the company failed in 1890 when a receiver was appointed to manage it.
+The Wigan and District Tramways Company took over the system in 1893 and ran it until 1902.
+Meanwhile, Wigan Corporation were planning their own tramway system, obtaining an authorising act of Parliament, the Wigan Corporation Act 1893 (56 & 57 Vict. c. clxxxii), and a second act of Parliament, the Wigan Corporation Act 1898 (61 & 62 Vict. c. cxxxv).
+This enabled them to build electric tramways, and in 1902, they took over the lines of the Wigan and District Tramways Company.